Mkwenje/SecureVault/README.md

 opens the login window.

-If the MongoDB connection cannot be established, the application displays an error and does not open the login screen.
+If MongoDB cannot be reached, SecureVault displays an error and does not open the login screen.

 Command line

-From the folder containing pom.xml:
+Open a terminal in the folder containing pom.xml.

+Set MONGODB_URI in the same terminal session, then run:

 mvn clean compile

+mvn org.codehaus.mojo:exec-maven-plugin:3.5.1:java \
+  -Dexec.mainClass=ie.ncirl.securevault.ui.App

+On Windows Command Prompt, use the command on one line:

 mvn org.codehaus.mojo:exec-maven-plugin:3.5.1:java -Dexec.mainClass=ie.ncirl.securevault.ui.App

-Make sure MONGODB_URI is set in the same terminal session before running the second command.

-Using the application
+Using the Application

-1. Register an account
+Register an account

 Open SecureVault.